ikhsannh/NS-StaticSite/README.md

-# Building Static Site (Landing Page, Product List and so on) using Next.js

-Hey, everyone! 👋 [I'm Ikhsan](https://nashkispace.gitlab.io/), Perform Independent Web Developer.
+Hey 👋 [I'm Ikhsan](https://nashkispace.gitlab.io/), Perform Independent Web Developer.
 This project was originally released in 2023.

-I've updated the project overview below to annotate which parts are up to date, which have changed, and which have done.
-In my opinion, this is the ideal way to _Learn_ and _evolve_.
-The project will serve as a reference to a point in time.
-I'll continue to update the project as I learn more.
+I've updated the project overview which parts are up to date, changed and done.

-- 🟢 **Done**
 - 🟡 **OnProgress**
 - 🔵 **Update**